lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ### Node Features for Selective Job Submission

 The nodes in our HPC system are becoming more diverse in multiple aspects: hardware, mounted storage, software.
-The system administrators can decribe the set of properties and it is up to the user to specify her/his requirements.
+The system administrators can describe the set of properties and it is up to the user to specify her/his requirements.
 These features should be thought of as changing over time (e.g. a file system get stuck on a certain node).